 SOURCE: Hansen Medical, Inc.

-"I am very excited to join the Board of Hansen Medical at such a critical juncture for the Company," said Dr. Newman.
-"I look forward to utilizing my significant experience in managing hospitals and health systems to help Hansen deliver its compelling value proposition for the Company's Magellan and Sensei Systems."
+"I am excited to join the Hansen Medical team at such an important inflection point in the Company's history," said Mr. Sutton.
+"I look forward to utilizing my experience in operations management, research, product development, and manufacturing to help Hansen Medical achieve operational and commercial excellence."

 About Hansen Medical, Inc.

-Hansen Medical, Heart Design (Logo), Hansen Medical (with Heart Design), Sensei and Lynx are registered trademarks, and Magellan and NorthStar are trademarks of Hansen Medical, Inc. in the United States and other countries.
-Rheos neo is a trademark of CVRx, Inc.
+Hansen Medical, Heart Design (Logo), Hansen Medical (with Heart Design), Sensei and Lynx are registered trademarks, and Magellan is a trademark of Hansen Medical, Inc. in the United States and other countries.